The Details, sponsored by Level Homes: Hot house of the week - [225]

-Live in Louisiana’s #1 school district!
-Americana is the premier traditional neighborhood development in the heart of Zachary, Louisiana, a short drive from downtown Baton Rouge.
-Step inside this spacious 4-bed/3-bath, 2,200+-square-foot home to an open gourmet kitchen and living area leading to a large covered back porch.
-Enjoy a spa-like bathroom and walk-in closet in the master bedroom on the first floor.
-The upstairs features an open loft area, two bedrooms and a full bath.
-Seller pays up to $4,000 in closing costs when using preferred partners.
-Click here to see more photos and to schedule an in-person or FaceTime appointment today!
+Centrally located in Iberville Parish, Myrtle Grove is a thriving, family-friendly community with a growing economy and great schools.
+Step inside this quaint 3-bed/2-bath, 1,800+-square-foot home to an open gourmet kitchen and living area with views to a large covered patio and back yard.
+The master suite features a spa-like bathroom and a large walk-in closet.
+Enjoy a spacious home office and a walk-in laundry room.
+Seller pays up to $4,000 in closing costs when using preferred partners!

+Click here to see more photos and to schedule an in-person or virtual appointment today!

 There are no comments.
 Click to add your thoughts!